explorerc26/features/lambda-expressions/README.md

 There are two special kinds of inner classes: local classes and anonymous classes.

 Serialization of inner classes, including local and anonymous classes, is strongly discouraged.
+Serialization of inner classes, including local and anonymous classes, is strongly discouraged.
+When the Java compiler compiles certain constructs, such as inner classes, it creates synthetic constructs; these are classes, methods, fields, and other constructs that do not have a corresponding construct in the source code.
+Synthetic constructs enable Java compilers to implement new Java language features without changes to the JVM.
+However, synthetic constructs can vary among different Java compiler implementations, which means that .class files can vary among different implementations as well.
+Consequently, you may have compatibility issues if you serialize an inner class and then deserialize it with a different JRE implementation.